pytest-dev/pyfakefs/_sources/intro.rst.txt

 Using pyfakefs, your tests operate on a fake file system in memory without touching the real disk.
 The software under test requires no modification to work with pyfakefs.

+Note that pyfakefs will not work with Python libraries that use C libraries to access the file system, because it cannot patch the underlying C libraries' file access functions.

 pyfakefs works with Python 2.6 and above, on Linux, Windows and MacOS.

 pyfakefs works with `PyTest <doc.pytest.org>`__ version 2.8.6 or above.